Dmytro-Posyliuzhnyi/math-learning-journal/Calculus I/Calculus I.md

+*Date: 27 November 2024*

+As I mentioned yesterday, I’m starting the unit on applications of integrals.
+Today, I started from learning about the average value of a function over an interval, the mean value theorem for integrals, and solving a couple of motion-related problems.

+Over the last couple of days, I've also been thinking about the next course I'll take after completing my Calculus I course.
+I currently have two options: Calculus II and Linear Algebra.
+The decision depends heavily on the goals I'm trying to achieve, and to be honest, they're not yet clear enough to provide an immediate answer.
+I'll take some time to consider this more carefully.
+Maybe I'll even start both courses simultaneously, as they don't seem to depend on each other.
+Considering that college students often take multiple courses at once, it shouldn't be too difficult for me either - I just need to find enough free time.

+---

 *Date: 26 November 2024*

 Today, I completed unit 7, which covered differential equations and which I started yesterday.
 It was quite basic, but as always, I struggled with applications and modeling.
 The next unit is on applications of integrals, so I will most likely face some difficulties as well, but I guess it is a great opportunity to overcome this weakness.